|

 analyses, cash flow statements.
 Many concerns of agencies, environmental groups,

-submitted the final license applications it took FERC 11 years to finally grant
+2001; it took FERC 11 years to grant

 the licenses!